H3llKa1ser/B00t2R00t/Network Penetration Testing/Simple Mail Transfer Protocol (SMTP).md

 Analyzing email headers can sometimes reveal internal information about the mail server, including valid email addresses or internal forwarding addresses.

+## SMTP Relay Attacks

+An SMTP relay attack occurs when an attacker takes advantage of an improperly configured SMTP server that allows unauthorized third parties to send emails through it (known as an open relay).
+These attacks often result in the server being used to send spam or malicious emails.

+### Attack process

+1. The attacker identifies an SMTP server with open relay functionality.

+2. They craft an email with a spoofed sender address and send it via the open relay server.

+3. The SMTP server forwards the email to the recipient as though it came from the spoofed address, potentially bypassing spam filters.

+### Tools to detect it:

+Nmap

+    nmap -p 25 --script smtp-open-relay IP

+Open Relay Test Tools

+Several online tools are available to test whether an SMTP server is configured as an open relay.

+## Brute force attack

+Hydra

+    hydra -l user -P /path/to/passwords.txt smtp://IP -V

+Medusa

+    medusa -h IP -u user -P /path/to/passwords.txt -M smtp

+Metasploit

+    use auxiliary/scanner/smtp/smtp_login
+    set RHOSTS IP
+    set USER_FILE /path/to/usernames.txt
+    set PASS_FILE /path/to/passwords.txt
+    run